 At this final stage, you only study one module which runs over three terms:

-- Research Project in Behaviour Change - You’ll identify a research issue related to behaviour change in your chosen pathway, review existing literature, formulate novel research questions and test these questions
+- Research Project in Behaviour Change - you’ll identify a research issue related to behaviour change in your chosen area, review existing literature, formulate novel research questions and test these questions.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

-You’ll be taught by a dedicated team of research-active health and cognitive psychologists and ergonomists who all have expert knowledge of psychological theory, practice, and research.
-You’ll benefit from exchanges with students across our Behaviour Change pathways, thus increasing your multidisciplinary outlook.
+You’ll be taught by a dedicated team of research-active psychologists and ergonomists who all have expert knowledge of psychological theory, practice, and research.
+You’ll benefit from exchanges with students across our behaviour change areas, thus increasing your multidisciplinary outlook.
 As part of the course you’ll undertake your own research project, specialising in an area of behaviour change that particularly interests you and that is relevant to your current work or career aspirations.

 The course is offered as a part-time degree and it is unique in that it combines periods of flexible learning throughout the duration of each term with on-campus study blocks amounting to a total of nine days attendance per year.
 Each module has an on-campus study block of three days of lectures, seminars and guided activities.
 In addition, you have access to our bespoke study materials and learning activities which you’ll engage with in your own time, giving you the flexibility to study at the most convenient time and place for you.
 The nine-day on-campus attendance per year fits well with a typical ten-day industry allocation for staff development, so if you’re self-funding it allows you to continue to work full-time.
 In addition, new students attend our two-day induction event at the start of the academic year.